Atlas-Nirav/Atlas-Standard/docs/01_Vision/Mission.md

 Atlas is an Engineering Intelligence Operating System.

+**Atlas understands buildings rather than merely representing them.**

 It continuously understands buildings, reasons about engineering decisions, preserves engineering knowledge, and assists professionals throughout the entire lifecycle of the built environment.

+It is a living engineering intelligence that continuously learns, reasons, and preserves knowledge throughout the lifecycle of every building.

 Atlas is not built to replace engineers.